Japan to watch WHO probe of director's alleged racism, abuse

 In Geneva, Britain’s ambassador to the U.N.
 Simon Manley said there was no place for discrimination at WHO and that the U.K. expected the agency to “investigate robustly all allegations of misconduct” and to support those affected.

-“We will therefore monitor closely WHO’s response to these reports and continue to hold it to the highest ethical standards,” Manley said.

-France’s diplomatic mission in Geneva said it had “zero tolerance” for all forms of discrimination, harassment and abusive behavior.
-It sits on WHO’s executive board and received a copy of the emailed complaints last week.
+France, which sits on WHO’s executive board, said it received a copy of the emailed complaints last week.

-“If these events turn out to be true, it will be up to the director-general of the World Health Organization to take every step that he considers appropriate,” the mission said.
-It said it was taking “very seriously the grave accusations made with regard to Dr. Kasai.”
+“If these events turn out to be true, it will be up to the director-general of the World Health Organization to take every step that he considers appropriate,” the French mission said.

 The racism and abuse claims add to a litany of internal protests from WHO personnel about the agency’s management of the pandemic during the last two years, including privately complaining about China’s delayed sharing of information while publicly praising the government.